 This video tutorial is divided in 9 topics.
 Its purpose is to give you an introduction, an insight on geopolymer science in general.
 It is aimed at university professors, doctorates, master students as well as self-learning researchers in the industry.
 Although you get each concepts fully developed in the book Geopolymer Chemistry and Applications, you may need to look at additional scientific knowledge in reference textbooks on materials science, chemistry and physic.
 This tutorial is therefore a good supplement for your understanding of all these concepts, and for teachers it is a good help in the learning process of geopolymer chemistry.

-As a bonus, you will find “Building the pyramids of Egypt” by Joseph DAVIDOVITS, a 1h30 conference on his famous theory on how the Egyptians pyramids were built with re-agglomerated limestone.
+As a bonus, you will find “Building the pyramids of Egypt”, Joseph DAVIDOVITS a 1h30 conference on his famous theory on how the Egyptians pyramids were built with re-agglomerated limestone.

 What are these files ?